Wylarel/WahaApplication/README.md

 ## <img src="https://raw.githubusercontent.com/hjnilsson/country-flags/master/svg/gb.svg" height="17px"> A mobile app for the students of the Athénée de Waha
 The Waha application allows all students of the Athénée de Waha to, in a few seconds:
-- Receive live their personal schedule and all its changes
+- Receive live their personal schedule and all their changes
 - Transfer an unlimited amount of files to the school cloud and retrieve them anywhere
 - Take synchronized notes on all their devices
 - Have access to more than 500,000 definitions thanks to the Wiktionary